 The current error number, along with the total number of errors found, is stated at the top of the dialog.

-A description of the current error displays in the field
+A description of the current error displays in the field on the left.

 Options for navigating Plan Check are found on the right side.